 If you want to skip Excel, you can integrate MonkeyLearn directly with Zapier.

 Within minutes, and without a single line of code, you’ll receive a spreadsheet populated with tweets and their sentiments:

 Open-ended text answers usually provide the most valuable information from survey respondents.
 But, how do you get insights from these answers, especially when you have hundreds or thousands of responses?

-You can use tools like Dexi.io to scrape public information such as product reviews and then run aspect-based sentiment analysis on the data:
+You can use tools like Dexi.io to scrape public information, such as product reviews, and then run aspect-based sentiment analysis on the data: